 The day I stopped trying to believe that my weeds would one day, magically turn into orchids, was the day that I had the courage to uproot the weeds.
 EVEN IF that meant facing my fear of having an empty garden for the time being.

-So, with that intention… I’m going to share a little more of my story with you.
+So, with that intention… I’m going to share a little more of my story with you and how I learned to recognize and master my negative emotions.

 Ever since I was a child, I longed to have normalcy which now, looking back, I can define as a sanctuary; a place to call home.